brightway-lca/brightway-live/joss/paper.md

 # Acknowledgements

-We gratefully acknowledge helpful conversations and contributions from the developers of [the Pyodide project](https://github.com/pyodide/), the [Emscripten Forge project](https://github.com/emscripten-forge), [the Jupyter Xeus project](https://github.com/jupyter-xeus) and [the JupyterLite project](https://github.com/jupyterlite).
+This work has been supported by the Swiss Innovation Agency Innosuisse in the context of the WISER flagship project (PFFS-21-72).
+In addition, Michael P. Weinold gratefully acknowledges the support of the Swiss Study Foundation.
+The authors further gratefully acknowledge helpful conversations and contributions from the developers of [the Pyodide project](https://github.com/pyodide/), the [Emscripten Forge project](https://github.com/emscripten-forge), [the Jupyter Xeus project](https://github.com/jupyter-xeus) and [the JupyterLite project](https://github.com/jupyterlite).
 Michael Weinold gratefully acknowledges funding from the Swiss Innovation Agency Innosuisse through the WISER flagship project.

 # References